 Filing a Chapter 7 Bankruptcy may be the best option for someone who is simply looking to eliminate debt and get a fresh financial start.

 A quick stay in the hospital, or the death of a family member can be very expensive events, and are often the start of what turns into unmanageable medical debt.
 Even if you maintain your income through this period, tens of thousands of dollars in debt can quickly become a headache that forces an individual into bankruptcy.

 Eliminating the burden of unforeseen expenses from a stay in the hospital that are billed directly to the individual or their credit card may be best handled with a Chapter 13 Bankruptcy if there are assets to protect.

 It’s easy to see how either of the first two reasons for filing bankruptcy could result in a homeowner falling months behind on their mortgage payments.
 After falling three months behind on payments, your mortgage lender can start the foreclosure process, and within a few more months you could be facing eviction notices.
 Filing for Bankruptcy prevents this creditors from taking your home – it’s a guaranteed way to stop foreclosure.

 Should I File Chapter 13?

 Have you been considering filing for bankruptcy?
 Did you do research on the different Bankruptcy options in an attempt to determine which is best for your financial situation?
-You can get free legal advice from a licensed attorney on whether or not you should file bankruptcy today.
+You can get free legal advice from a licensed chapter 13 attorney on whether or not you should file bankruptcy today.
 Call our office to speak with a Los Angeles bankruptcy attorney or schedule an appointment to meet face to face today.